Diet and Nutrition

 Can pork bone soup and fish soup supplement calcium?

 Calcium in pork bones and fish bones cannot dissolve in water easily.
 Therefore, the calcium content of pork bone soup and fish soup is actually very low.

 |Q:||Can adequate daily calcium intake and regular exercise completely prevent us from bone fracture?|

 |A:||Many complications of osteoporosis like bone fractures are related to accidents and injuries.
 Therefore, home safety and accident prevention are also important to avoid falls and slips.|

 |A:||Osteoporosis is not a condition that occurs only in the elderly.
 Actually, both male and female adults also have the risk of developing osteoporosis.|

-Having adequate calcium intake since childhood can help build healthy bones and prevent osteoporosis effectively.
+Prevention is better than cure.
+Having adequate calcium intake since childhood can help the development of healthy bones and prevent osteoporosis effectively.